Should you put interests and hobbies on a resume? Learn the answer to this question, and pick up 5 tips that will help you do it right.

 Pro Tip: "After you send your resume, follow up.
 It shows you're really interested, not just applying to anything you see." -Heidi Prior, Travel Media Sales and Marketing Executive, Miles Partnership.
 See this guide to learn how.

 Need your marketing resume skills section to positively glow?
-See our guide: "+30 Best Examples of What Skills to Put on a Resume (Proven Tips)"
+See our guide: 40+ Best Examples of Marketing Skills to Put on a Resume (Proven Tips)

 How to Add Other Sections for an Effective Resume